Estimate Time5 min

 • Volume can be used to confirm the direction of a trend.

-• US stock volume has been trending lower, which could be a caution signal.
+• US stock volume has been relatively strong.

 If you are trying to figure out which direction stocks may go over the short term, volume is one of the most important tools for traders that use charts.
-Based on the charts alone, volume for the S&P 500—which crossed 5,800 for the first time ever—has been trending lower in recent weeks.
-That could suggest the short-term strength for stocks might wane.
-But that's not all this indicator suggests.
+Based on the charts alone, volume for the S&P 500—which had risen above 6,700 for the first time ever—has been strong relative to the same time last year.
+If tariff and other market risks subside, this chart signal suggests that stocks could continue to rally.

 Volume is vital

 Volume is simply the number of shares traded in a particular stock or other investment over a specific period of time.
-For example, as of October 13, 2024, the most actively traded US stock, based on 90-day average, was Nvidia () with an average of 327 million shares traded per day.1
+For example, as of October 14, 2025, the most actively traded US stock, based on 90-day average volume, was Opendoor Technologies () with an average of 276 million shares traded per day.1

 Analyzing trends in volume can help you validate patterns if you use charts and trends in your strategy.
 Technical analysts believe that volume precedes price; to confirm any trend, volume should increase in the direction of the trend.